Dans-labs/dariah/docs/Components.md

 A function `RouterLink` is defined to wrap local links into `Link` components when transforming the markdown to html.
-It makes it possible to write MarkDown documents with internal links to this application.
+It makes it possible to write Markdown documents with internal links to this application.

 A full link (with protocol `http`(`s`) is translated to a